davidxhk/pova/README.md

 - **Validation trigger**: Input events are used to trigger validation to enable real-time feedback.

-- **State management**: The email message is updated on validation to provide immediate feedback.
+- **State management**: The email message is updated on validation to provide feedback to the user immediately.

 ## Example: Debouncing Server Requests